 Evacuations don’t often come with a lot of warning.
 Because of the changing course of hurricanes, sometimes hurricane evacuation announcements only allow a few hours to prepare.
 Wildfire evacuations can leave even less time as winds suddenly pick up and change the direction and intensity of the fire.

 It’s best to get a hurricane evacuation kit ready now, so you can evacuate with your pets.
-Not only is it inhumane to leave your dog tied up during an evacuation, a new Florida bill is attempting to make it illegal.
 Most pet parents would never dream of leaving their dog behind, but caught in the chaos of an evacuation without a plan can leave you searching for the right thing to do.

 What to Include in an Evacuation Kit